 Contact SSA to get or replace a SS card or to update citizenship status on SSA's records.

-If you are a man ages 18 through 25 then you must register with SS.
-Status information letters may be required when a man declares that he is ot registered and applying for federal aid.
+letters may be required when a man declares that he is not registered and applying

 Department of Veteran's Affairs website for veteran education benefits information.

 College Scholarship Directory for the Greater Hartford Area.

 Dollars for Scholars (a free scholarship service).